-Writing Ideas for Students about Nature — From early American authors like Henry David Thoreau to modern writers like Annie Dillard, nature writing has a long and storied tradition of exploring the natural world through observation and reflection.
+34 Nature Journal Ideas + 36 NEW Nature Writing Prompts for Students — From early American authors like Henry David Thoreau to modern writers like Annie Dillard, nature writing has a long and storied tradition of exploring the natural world through observation and reflection.

 Teaching kids to write about nature is one of the best ways to instill an appreciation for the natural world in them while also helping them develop their writing, analytic, and reflection skills.

-Use these new nature writing prompts to get kids thinking about the beauties of the natural world and their place in it!
+Use these new nature journal prompts and writing ideas to get kids thinking about the beauties of the natural world and their place in it!

 - How much time do you get to spend outdoors?